cataseven/Statistics-Graph-Chart-Card/README.md

 **v2.28 additions:**
 - **Corner radius** is configurable via `state_timeline_corner_radius` (0–20 px, default 3).
 Set to `0` for sharp edges or use higher values for pill-shaped segments.
 - **Horizontal scroll** works via `max_visible_interval` + `scroll_mode`, just like in regular Timeline.
 Load a week of history (`hours_to_show: 168`) but only show 24 hours on screen at once (`max_visible_interval: 24`) — the chart scrolls to reveal the rest.
 - **Tap action** is supported on each row.
-Because every row in state_timeline corresponds to exactly one entity and its segments fill the row, tapping a row naturally means "do something with this entity".
+Because each row in state_timeline belongs to a single entity (comparison rows added by `compare` belong to their main entity) and its segments fill the row, tapping a row naturally means "do something with this entity".
 If the entity has a `tap_action` set it fires; otherwise a standard more-info dialog opens.
 - **Attribute history** ([#219](https://github.com/cataseven/Statistics-Graph-Chart-Card/issues/219)) — set an entity's `attribute` together with a `state_map` to plot the recorded history of a categorical **attribute** instead of its main state.
 Ideal for values HA already records as attributes — a Wi-Fi band, a media remote's `current_activity`, an HVAC action, a router/AP name — without creating a template sensor.
 The attribute's values are mapped through `state_map`, so the same `label` and `color` fields apply.
 Numeric attributes with no `state_map` are unaffected.

 ```yaml